-Accumulating Share Classes and Distributing Share Classes are available for subscription in the Sub-Fund in an unhedged USD denominated class and in Currency Hedged Share Classes denominated in any currency, including USD, listed in the "Classes of Shares" section of the Prospectus.
+Accumulating Share Classes and Distributing Share Classes are available for subscription in the Sub-Fund in an unhedged EUR denominated class and in Currency Hedged Share Classes denominated in any currency listed in the "Classes of Shares" section of the Prospectus.
 Currency Hedged Share Classes are available to launch at the discretion of the Management Company.
-Following the Closing Date, a complete list of Share Classes which have been launched in the Sub-Fund may be obtained from the Website, the registered office of the ICAV or the Management Company.
+A complete list of Share Classes which have been launched in the Sub-Fund may be obtained from the Website, the registered office of the ICAV or the Management Company.

-Shares will be available from 9 am (UK time) on 14 August 2023 to 4 pm (UK time) on 13 February 2023 or such earlier or later date as the Directors may determine (the "Offer Period").
-During the Offer Period, the Initial Offer Price is expected to be approximately USD 10 per Share (together with any applicable Duties and Charges) or its equivalent in the class currency of the relevant Share Class (together with any applicable Duties and Charges).
-The actual Initial Offer Price per Share for all Classes may vary from its estimated price depending on movements in the value of the securities between the date of this Supplement and the date that the Offer Period closes.
+Shares that have not been launched as of the date of this Supplement will be available from 9 am (UK time) on 3 April 2024 to 2 pm (UK time) on 2 October 2024 or such earlier or later date as the Directors may determine (the "Offer Period").
+During the Offer Period, the Initial Offer Price is expected to be approximately EUR 100 per Share (together with any applicable Duties and Charges) or its equivalent in the class currency of the relevant Share Class.
+The actual Initial Offer Price per Share may vary from its estimated price depending on movements in the value of the securities between the date of this Supplement and the date that the Offer Period closes.
 The actual Initial Offer Price per Share will be available from the Administrator and on the Website following the Closing Date.

-After the Closing Date, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
-Investors may subscribe for Shares for cash or in kind in respect of each Dealing Day by making an application by the relevant Dealing Deadline in accordance with the requirements set out in this section and in the "Purchase and Sale Information" section of the Prospectus.
+After the Closing Date, and, in respect of Share Classes that have been already launched, from the date of this Supplement, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
+Investors may subscribe for Shares for cash or in kind on each Dealing Day by making an application by the Dealing Deadline in accordance with the requirements set out in this section and in the "Purchase and Sale Information" section of the Prospectus.
 Consideration in the form of cleared subscription monies/securities must be received by the applicable Settlement Deadline.
-Subscription applications may be made on any Business Day and will be processed in line with the next applicable Dealing Deadline following receipt.

-Currency Hedged Share Classes will use the Portfolio Hedge methodology.
-Please refer to the "Currency Hedging at Share Class Level" section in the "Investment Objectives and Policies" section of the Prospectus and "Currency Hedged Share Classes" section in the "Risk Information" section of the Prospectus for further information on Currency Hedged Share Classes.
+Currency Hedged Share Classes will use the NAV Hedge methodology.
+Please refer to the "Currency Hedging at Share Class Level" section in the "Investment Objectives and Policies" section of the

+Prospectus and "Currency Hedged Share Classes" section in the "Risk Information" section of the Prospectus for further information on Currency Hedged Share Classes.